Harvey Vale: Queens Park Rangers

 On 3 February 2025, Vale joined Championship side Queens Park Rangers on a permanent deal for an undisclosed fee.

 He made his debut on 9 August 2025 replacing Karamoko Dembélé in the 82nd minute in a 1–1 draw with Preston North End at Loftus Road.

+On 18 September 2025 he was named as the 1209th player to play for Queens Park Rangers.

 International career

 Vale has represented England at under-15, under-16, under-17 and under-19 level.

 On 17 June 2022, Vale was included in the England U19 squad for the 2022 UEFA European Under-19 Championship.
 On 1 July 2022, Vale captained the England U19 side and provided an assist for Carney Chukwuemeka to score in a 3–1 victory against Israel in the final.
 His performances during the competition led to his inclusion in the UEFA team of the tournament.

 On 10 May 2023, Vale was included in the England squad for the 2023 FIFA U-20 World Cup.

-Vale qualifies for the Republic of Ireland.
+Vale qualifies for the Republic of Ireland as his grandfather was born in Kerry before moving to London.

+On 13 March 2026, Vale received approval from FIFA to switch his international allegiance to the Republic of Ireland.
+The following week he received his first call up, for the 2026 FIFA World Cup play-offs.

+He made his debut for Republic of Ireland against Czechia on 26 March 2026.